certbot/certbot/docs/contributing.rst

 .. note:: `-e` (short for `--editable`) turns on *editable mode* in
           which any source code changes in the current working directory are "live" and no further `pip install ...` invocations are necessary while developing.
-Any `pip install .` call will re-install Let's Encrypt in non-editable mode.

           This is roughly equivalent to `python setup.py develop`.
 For more info see `man pip`.